Would you live next to co-workers for the right price? This company is betting yes

 First, buyers must live in the home and not rent it out.
 If they want to sell within the first three years, "we have the option to buy it back at the price we sold it to you," Walker says.
 "And we're doing that to keep people from trying to flip these homes in short order."

-For four more years after that, homeowners will be able to sell at market price, but Cook will still have the right to make the first offer, he says, "in case there was still a demand by Cook employees to get into this neighborhood."
+For four more years after that, homeowners will be able to sell at market price, but Cook will still have first dibs to buy it back, he says, "in case there was still a demand by Cook employees to get into this neighborhood."

 Only 10 of the first 14 houses found buyers immediately.
 Walker says some interested employees can't break their lease yet or need more time to improve their credit scores or save for a down payment.
 Others say they're waiting for the next round of construction, which will include two-story homes with four bedrooms.